 1. When using parentheses with other punctuation marks, punctuate the main part of the sentence as if the parenthetical portion was not there.
 A punctuation mark comes after the second parenthesis if the punctuation mark applies to the whole sentence and not just to the parenthetical portion.

-• Although Suzanne has three pets (two birds and a dog), she left them with her boyfriend when she went home for Christmas.
+• Suzanne has three pets (two birds and a dog), which she left with her boyfriend when she went home for the holidays.

 • Did they buy that big house (the one with the two-car garage)?